pingcap/docs-cn/tidb-best-practices.md

 ### Query

-For query requirements and specific statements, refer to [TiDB Specific System Variables](/tidb-specific-system-variables.md).
+For query requirements and specific statements, refer to [System Variables](/system-variables.md).

 You can control the concurrency of SQL execution through the `SET` statement and the selection of the `Join` operator through hints.